agabor/docs/_includes/php/push-notifications.md

 ### Using Advanced Targeting

 While channels are great for many applications, sometimes you need more precision when targeting the recipients of your pushes.
-Parse allows you to write a query for any subset of your `Installation` objects using the [querying API]({{ site.baseUrl }}/php/guide/#queries) and to send them a push.
+MSG allows you to write a query for any subset of your `Installation` objects using the [querying API]({{ site.baseUrl }}/php/guide/#queries) and to send them a push.

-Since `Installation` objects are just like any other object stored in Parse, you can save any data you want and even create relationships between `Installation` objects and your other objects.
+Since `Installation` objects are just like any other object stored in MSG, you can save any data you want and even create relationships between `Installation` objects and your other objects.
 This allows you to send pushes to a very customized and dynamic segment of your user base.

 #### Saving Installation Data